yang991178/fluent-reader/README.md

 - Organize your subscriptions with folder-like groupings.
 - Single-key [keyboard shortcuts](https://github.com/yang991178/fluent-reader/wiki/Support#keyboard-shortcuts).
 - Hide, mark as read, or star articles automatically as they arrive with regular expression rules.
+- Fetch articles in the background and send push notifications.

 Support for RSS services including Fever API, Inoreader, or Feedly are being fundraised through [Open Collective](https://opencollective.com/fluent-reader).